Morgawr/yokubi/src/Section1/Part1/Lesson6.md

 To ride the train
 </pre>

-All the particles in this lesson can be used in many other ways too, you should learn them as you come across them as we won't list all of them.
+All the particles in this lesson can be used in many other ways too.
+You should learn them as you come across them as we won't list all of them.

 This is a good time to take notice that particles can attach to phrases as well, not just words.
 This applies to every particle we've learned so far.